 Last week I let Harrison pick an object that proved a bit too difficult (although perhaps I could have been more generous with the clues I gave…).
 This week I am giving you something that is actually alive and commonly found in gardens in the UK – so it should be a doddle to identify:

-Simple questions – what species is it (binomial name gets you kudos) and what gender is it?
+Simple questions – what species is it (binomial name gets you kudos) and what sex is it?